 America has been under quasi Christian rule since its founding in 1787, with the politically powerful religious right that can best be described as Sharia Christians, imposing biblical law wherever they can.
 Their most persuasive argument has been a pious fraud, that America is a Christian nation, its laws are based on the Bible, and that the United States Constitution was founded on Judaeo/Christian principles.
 None of that is true, but more than 200 years of believing the lie has made it not just fact, but "divine fact" for too many Americans.

-But that is a problem for Christians, because the Bible is a "fraud" and if the Constitution is based on the Bible, then the Constitution would also be a fraud.
+But that is a problem for Christians, because the Bible is a "fraud" and if the Constitution is based on the Bible (which it is not), then the Constitution would also be a fraud.

 The premise of the Bible is, the Jewish god revealed (dictated) the first five books of Bible, the Jewish Torah (Pentateuch), Genesis, Exodus, Leviticus, Numbers, and Deuteronomy to Moses about 3600 years ago.
 The first Christians accepted this as fact and began imposing their "belief" on the western world from the time they gained power in the 4th century CE.